Wednesday, August 31, 2016

 freedom, racism, and law enforcement.

 And you know what?
-That's damn good thing for a lot of different reasons.
+That's a damn good thing for a lot of different reasons.

 Oh, sure, when news first broke of Kaepernick dissing the national anthem, America